Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

-Similarly, fixing an ordering the edges in $\digraph{T}$, a cut-set defined by a cut can be expressed as the vector with entries in $\{ -1, 0, +1 \}$ indicating the direction in which each edge go across the partition (0 for not crossing the partition).
+Similarly, fixing an ordering of the arcs, a cut-set defined by a cut can be expressed as the vector with entries in $\{ -1, 0, +1 \}$ indicating the direction in which each arc goes across the partition (0 for not crossing the partition).
+In the example shown in \Cref{fig: canonical tree of house with garage}, with respect to the cut $\nodes(G) = \{ 3,5,7 \} \cup \{ 1,2,4,6 \}$, the cut set, which include arcs listed in \eqref{equ: house with garage tree vector}, can be encoded as $(-1,-1,-1,-1,-1,-1)$. as they all go from $\{1,2,4,6\}$ to $\{3,5,7\}$.